nellieangelova/DNTAW/README.md

 **A. SQTQ**

-> Short Quality-Trimming-Quality (SQTQ) is an image suitable for those who want to run a simple quality control for their short (Illumina) reads, before and after trimming them, when planning to use long and short reads combination for assembling a genome.
+> Short Quality-Trimming-Quality (SQTQ) is an image suitable for those who want to run a simple quality control for their short (Illumina) reads, before and after trimming them.
 It actually performs quality check on the raw data, trimming of the raw data and quality check all over again.
 The results of the image are the following, located in the same directory your raw data live in:

 1. One directory that contains the now trimmed short data, named *trimmomatic_output*
 2. One directory that contains the results of the quality control of the raw short reads, named *Multiq_raw_report*